Sinclair C5: Design

 The C5 is made predominantly of polypropylene, measuring 174.4 cm long, 74.4 cm wide, and 79.5 cm high.
 It weighs approximately 30 kg without a battery and 45 kg with one.
 The chassis consists of a single Y-shaped steel component with a cross-section of about 5.5 by 4 cm The vehicle has three wheels, one of 317 mm diameter at the front and two of 406 mm at the rear.

 The driver sits in a recumbent position in an open cockpit, steering via a handlebar that is located under the knees.
 A power switch and front and rear brake levers are positioned on the handlebar.
 As a supplement to or replacement for electric power, the C5 can also be propelled via bicycle-style pedals located at the front of the cockpit.
 The maximum speed of an unmodified C5 is 15 mph.
 At the rear of the vehicle is a small luggage compartment with a capacity of 28 litres (1 cu ft).
 As the C5 does not have a reverse gear, reversing direction is done by getting out, picking up the front end and turning it around by hand.

-The C5 is powered by a 12-volt lead–acid electric battery driving a motor with a continuous rating of 250 watts and a maximum speed of 4,100 revolutions per minute.
+The C5 is powered by a 12-volt lead–acid electric battery driving a motor with a continuous rating of 250 watts and a maximum 4,100 revolutions per minute.
 It is coupled with a two-stage gear-drive that increases torque by a factor of 13, without which the motor would not be able to move the vehicle when a person is on board.
 However, the motor is vulnerable to overheating.
 The torque increases as the load on the vehicle increases, for instance by going up too steep a gradient.
 Sinclair's tests showed that it could cope under power with a maximum slope of 1 in 12 (8%) and could manage a 1 in 7 (14%) slope using the pedals.
 As the speed of the motor reduces, the current flow through its windings increases, drawing up to 140 amps at stall speed.
 This would very quickly burn the motor out if sustained, so the motor's load is constantly monitored by the C5's electronics.
 If it stalls under full load the electronics disable the motor after 4 seconds, while if it is under heavy load (around 80 or 90 amps) it trips after two or three minutes.
 A heat-sensitive resistor inside the motor warns the driver if the vehicle is beginning to overheat and disconnects the motor after a short time, and a third line of defence is provided by a metallic strip mounted on the motor.
 If an excessive temperature is reached the strip distorts and the power is disconnected.